Biography of Grandmaster Gerry Scott

 This event was witnessed by special quests, family members at Scott Martial Arts Academy School in Ewa Town, Oahu, Hawaii.
 On June 1, 2008, Sijo Adriano Director Emperado, founder of the Kajukenbo System of Self Defense gave his blessing to Gerry's 9th degree Grandmaster promotion.

 Gerry is the Chief Instructor of the Scott Martial Arts Academy, which is located at the Ewa Community Church in historic Ewa Town, Hawaii.
-He is the senior ranking practitioner in the Ordonez Kajukenbo Ohana.
-Gerry is a member of the Kajukenbo Self Defense Institute, Leeward Kenpo-Karate Association, Hui O Na Koa Kulike Martial Arts of Hawaii, Tsuyoi Bazuko Kenpo Karate Club, Karazenpo Go Shinjutsu Black Belt Society, and Kajukenbo Ordonez Ohana organization.
+He is a member of the Kajukenbo Self Defense Institute, Leeward Kenpo-Karate Association, Hui O Na Koa Kulike Martial Arts of Hawaii, Tsuyoi Bazuko Kenpo Karate Club, Karazenpo Go Shinjutsu Black Belt Society, and Ordonez Kajukenbo Ohana.